drapertoby/portfolio-toby-draper/index.md

 Welcome to my showcase of data assignments and personal projects.
-This site highlights hands-on analytics work, technical documentation, and exploratory data visualisations.
+This site highlights hands-on analytics work, technical documentation and exploratory data visualisations.
+It includes assignments from the Career Accelerator with the London School of Economics and Political Science alongside personal projects.

 ## Projects